 Why Are Planets Round?

-Every planet in our solar system is round.
+If your child is thinking of exploring space, they probably have lots of questions about what’s out there.
+For example, every planet in our solar system is round.
 But other objects in the solar system, like asteroids, comets, and small moons, aren’t.
-When scientists notice a pattern like that, they ask why.
+Why?
 The answer in this case is that planets are round because they’re so big, and because of the way gravity shapes large objects in space.

 What Is Gravity?